 Studies Show Classroom Residencies Make a Difference

-A recent independent study1—funded by the US Department of Education and conducted in Fairfax County, VA—indicates that teachers using Wolf Trap Institute’s arts-integrated strategies have significant positive effect on children’s learning in math.
+A recent independent study1—funded by the US Department of Education and conducted in Fairfax County, VA—indicates that teachers using Wolf Trap Institute’s arts-integrated early childhood strategies had a significant, positive impact on children’s learning in math.
 In fact, a new analysis released in 2016 shows that students in the classrooms of Wolf Trap-trained teachers gain the equivalent of more than a month of additional math learning.

 See Wolf Trap Institute activities come to life and learn more about the arts and STEM.

 In the experimental program in Fairfax County studied by AIR, pre-K and kindergarten teachers paired with Wolf Trap-trained, professional teaching artists to receive intensive professional development in how to apply arts-integrated techniques to math curricula.
 Then, the teaching artists visited their teachers' classrooms for in-class sessions with the children—transitioning from classroom leaders to coaches as the teachers learned to integrate performing arts into their own instruction.

 Residencies focused specifically on using the arts to improve math skills—the foundation of STEM—and bringing lessons to life in innovative ways.
 Teachers participating in the Early STEM/Arts program developed skillsets to engage students in performing arts learning experiences (music, dance, drama) that develop early childhood mathematics learning skills in number and number sense, measurement, geometry, algebra, data analysis, statistics, and probability.